multiversx/mx-docs/docs/validators/operation-modes.md

 [comment]: # (mx-context-auto)

-### Lite observers
+### Snapshotless observers

 Usage:
 ```
-./node --operation-mode lite-observer
+./node --operation-mode snapshotless-observer
 ```

-The `lite-observer` operation mode will change the node's configuration in order to make it efficient for real-time requests by disabling the trie snapshotting mechanism and making sure that older data is removed.
+The `snapshotless-observer` operation mode will change the node's configuration in order to make it efficient for real-time requests by disabling the trie snapshotting mechanism and making sure that older data is removed.

 A use-case for such an observer would be serving live balances requests, or broadcasting transactions, eliminating the costly operations